PageDAO/PageDAO-DocSite/docs/faq.md

 If you LP on Uniswap, you can [stake your LP tokens into our LP Mining pool to earn rewards in Page].

-## How do I stake my PAGE?
+## How do I stake my PAGE LP Tokens once I LP on Uniswap?

 - ### Step 1: Go to Tosdis.Finance

-Tosdis is the platform that is currently giving PAGE DAO the Staking as a Service.
-So as with uniswap, go to their main [site](https://tosdis.finance/) and launch de app.
-Or to be quicker, you can follow this [link](https://app.tosdis.finance/poolView?pool=0xafee6e3a2f029d87456d500119603d8a1f600272) to go to our staking pool directly
+Follow this [link](https://app.tosdis.finance/poolView?pool=0xafee6e3a2f029d87456d500119603d8a1f600272) to go to our staking pool directly

 - ### Step 2: Stake it!